-Same as Part 1 of use case 6.4.2.
-Part 2 of the scenario
+1425 Same as Part 1 of use case 6.4.2.

 The POCRG performs the tests on the specimen, produces the results, qualifies them against its own rules (such as normal ranges) displays them, and stores them in its memory.
-1415

-Later on, when a connection is established with the POCDM (e.g., when the point of care device is plugged on its docking station), the POCRG sends all the POCT observations accumulated in its memory.
+1430 Later on, when a connection is established with the POCDM (e.g., when the point of care device is plugged on its docking station), the POCRG sends all the POCT observations accumulated in its memory.

-1420 The POCDM receives the observation sets, checks their information, including patient IDs, stores them, and acknowledges them to the POCRG.
+The POCDM receives the observation sets, checks their information, including patient IDs, stores them, and acknowledges them to the POCRG.

-The POCRG displays the acknowledgment received from the POCDM.
+1435 The POCRG displays the acknowledgment received from the POCDM.

 Part 4 and 5 of the scenario